pinnacle-comp/pinnacle/README.md

 It's my attempt at creating something like [AwesomeWM](https://github.com/awesomeWM/awesome) for Wayland.

-It sports high configurability through a (soon to be) extensive Lua API, with plans for a Rust API in the future.
+It sports extensive configurability through either Lua or Rust, with the ability to add more languages in the future.

 > ### More video examples below!
 > <details>